 Oxidizers are chemical compounds that release oxygen when they react with another substance.
 These chemicals have a variety of uses both indoors and out, but they must be stored properly.
-Different classes of oxidizers have different levels of reactions, with Class 1 ranking as the most benign, while Class 4 are the most volatile.
+Different classes of oxidizers have different levels of reactions, with Class 1 ranking as the most benign, while Class 4 are the most volatile and reactive home chemicals.
 Several types can be commonly found in the home, usually Class 1.

+The oxidizing class of chemicals includes nitrates, along with chlorates, peroxides, permanganates, and perchlorates.
 Nitrates, specifically sodium nitrates, are used in the curing of meats and in sausage-making.
-Salt has long been used as a preservation ingredient in a variety of foods, and sodium nitrate is the active compound in salt that's responsible for preventing the growth of bacteria and preserving the healthy state of the meat and some vegetables.
-It also prevents meat from developing a spoiled smell, and adds the distinctive red color to the meats.
+Salt has long been used as a preservation ingredient in a variety of foods, and sodium nitrate is the active compound in salt that's responsible for preventing the growth of bacteria and preserving the healthy state of meat and some vegetables.
+It also prevents meat from developing a spoiled smell and adds the distinctive red color to the meats.

 Hydrogen Peroxide as an Oxidizer